Adamkadaban/howtowincptc/src/blogs/index.md

 # Blogs

-In order to centralize knowledge about the competition and to promote competitors and volunteers, this will serve as a record of blogposts from previous competitions
+To centralize knowledge about the competition and highlight contributions from competitors and volunteers, below is a collection of blog posts from previous competitions.

 | Event   | Author                                               | URL                                                                                                                                                                                                                 |
 | ------- | ---------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |